-What is Railing?
+What is Deck Railing?

 If you’ve had any of these questions, let’s see if we can help clarify.

-What does railing cost?
 Well, let’s start with the basic wood railing.
 Wood 2x4 Railing is what most new-homes deck railing is built with.
-Cedar Wood 2x4’s with Aluminum Balusters and connectors, 2x4 Rail Brackets, and 4x4 Cedar Wood Posts will cost somewhere between $25/lnft-$40/lnft depending on best-use-of-material, and local wood prices, and type of “top-rail-cap” (lnft stands for lineal feet)
+Cedar Wood 2x4’s with Aluminum Balusters and connectors, 2x4 Rail Brackets, and 4x4 Cedar Wood Posts will cost somewhere between $25/lnft-$45/lnft (material only) depending on best-use-of-material, and local wood prices, and type of “top-rail-cap” (lnft stands for lineal feet)

-Cable Railing is another option people gravitate to.
+is another option people gravitate to.
 A minimalistic view, with a modern look; however cable can be expensive.
-Some options like Westbury C80 VertiCable is one of the better-priced cable options and can cost as little as $65/lnft.
-DesignRail by Feeney (which is a fully customizable railing of several top rail profiles, and color options) runs from $85/lnft to $120/lnft, and is considered the elite cable railing system.
-DesignRail Kits, on the other hand, is a collection by Feeney available in Black only, with series 150 Rail.
-The huge advantage in this system is the posts; pre-drilled holes make the installation process as simple as can be.
+Some options like Westbury C80 VertiCable is a vertical cable railing system, and one of the better-priced cable options costing as little as $70-$80/lnft (material only).
+DesignRail by Feeney (which is a fully customizable railing of several top rail profiles, and color options) runs from $110/lnft to $150/lnft (material only,) and is considered the elite cable railing system.
+DesignRail Kits, on the other hand, is a collection by Feeney available in Black only, with series 150 Rail, a Horizontal Cable Railing at a lower cost than DesignRail.
+The huge advantage in this system are Kit Posts; which are pre-drilled to make the installation process as simple as can be.